 - Stretchy liner.
 The inner lining of this pillow (the part that contains the memory foam fill) is made of a stretchy fabric.
 This allows maximum adjustability with regards to the amount of fill and also lets the pillow be adjusted to a wide variety of shapes for extra comfort.

 - Bamboo.
 The outer lining of the pillow is part polyester and part bamboo rayon.
 Bamboo is known as a rather breathable fabric, which is great for those who may sweat at night and need extra circulation.

 - Set-up process.
 This pillow is not ready to use out of the box.
-It needs to be fluffed in the dryer and then once it is fully formed, the filling needs to be adjusted.
+It needs to be fluffed in the dryer.
+Once it is fully formed, the filling needs to be adjusted.

 - Scent.
 Perhaps due to the nature of the manufacturing process or the materials used, there is a distinct scent that may be noticeable to those with sensitive senses of smell.

 See our full Coop Sleep Goods pillow review.